MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-customization-tool.md

 > - For a list of supported languages, see the following articles: [What languages is Office available in?](https://support.microsoft.com/office/26d30382-9fba-45dd-bf55-02ab03e2a7ec) and [Display languages supported in the Visio desktop app](https://support.microsoft.com/office/a921983e-fd5d-45ef-8af1-cedf70c53d75).
 Project supports the same languages that Visio does.

 7. In the **Installation** section, choose whether to install the Office files directly from the cloud or from a local source on your network.
 For more information, see [Choose how to deploy](../plan-microsoft-365-apps.md#step-1---choose-how-to-deploy).
-8. Choose whether to display the installation to your end users and whether to pin the Office icons to the taskbar.
-For more information, see [Display element](../office-deployment-tool-configuration-options.md#display-element) and [PinIconsToTaskBar property](../office-deployment-tool-configuration-options.md#piniconstotaskbar-property-part-of-property-element).
+8. Choose whether to display the installation to your end users.
+For more information, see [Display element](../office-deployment-tool-configuration-options.md#display-element).
+9. Choose whether to shut down running applications.
-9. In the **Update and upgrade** section,  choose whether to install updates directly from the cloud, from a local source on your network, or with Configuration Manager.
+10. In the **Update and upgrade** section,  choose whether to install updates directly from the cloud, from a local source on your network, or with Configuration Manager.
 If you want to update your client devices automatically, select **CDN** and **Automatically check for updates**.
 For best practice recommendations, see [Choose your update channels](../plan-microsoft-365-apps.md#step-3---choose-your-update-channels).
-10. Choose whether to automatically remove all MSI-versions of Office, and whether to automatically install the same language as the removed MSI-version of Office.
+11. Choose whether to automatically remove all MSI-versions of Office, and whether to automatically install the same language as the removed MSI-version of Office.
 For more information, see [Install the same languages as a previous MSI installation](../overview-deploying-languages-microsoft-365-apps.md#install-the-same-languages-as-a-previous-msi-installation).
+12. Choose whether to automatically upgrade the architecture.
+For more information, see [Change a Microsoft 365 Apps installation from 32-bit to 64-bit](../change-bitness.md).
+13. In **Licensing and activation** section, choose whether to automatically accept the license terms.
-11. If you are deploying a volume-licensed version of Office, Visio, or Project, specify the appropriate license key in **Licensing and activation** settings.
+14. If you are deploying a volume-licensed version of Office, Visio, or Project, specify the appropriate license key settings.
 Microsoft 365 Apps is not volume licensed and does not require a KMS or MAK activation.
 For more information, see [Overview of volume activation of Office](../vlactivation/plan-volume-activation-of-office.md).
+15. Choose how to activate the product, where it be **User based**, **Shared Computer**, or **Device based**.
+For more infomation, see [Overview of licensing and activation in Microsoft 365 Apps](../overview-licensing-activation-microsoft-365-apps.md), [Overview of shared computer activation for Microsoft 365 Apps](../overview-shared-computer-activation.md), and [Device-based licensing for Microsoft 365 Apps for enterprise](../device-based-licensing.md)
-12. In the **General** section, type your organization name and a description for this particular configuration.
+16. In the **General** section, type your organization name and a description for this particular configuration.
 For example, you might want to use this file to install the 64-bit version of Office for your finance department.
-13. Choose whether to automatically accept the license terms.
-14. Choose whether to enabled shared computer activation.
-For more information, see [Overview of shared computer activation for Microsoft 365 Apps](../overview-shared-computer-activation.md).
-15. In the **Application preferences** section, choose what preferences to apply when deploying Office.
+17. In the **Application preferences** section, choose what preferences to apply when deploying Office.
 You can search for a setting, filter the preferences by Office app, and learn more about each setting by selecting it and reviewing the detailed description.
-16. Select **Finish**, review the configured settings in the right-hand pane, and then select **Export**.
+18. Select **Finish**, review the configured settings in the right-hand pane, and then select **Export**.
-17. Accept the terms in the license agreement, name the configuration file, and then select **Export** or, if you're saving the configuration file to the cloud, select **Done**.
+19. Accept the terms in the license agreement, name the configuration file, and then select **Export** or, if you're saving the configuration file to the cloud, select **Done**.
-18. You can now use the configuration file in your deployment workflow with the Office Deployment Tool or another software distribution solution.
+20. You can now use the configuration file in your deployment workflow with the Office Deployment Tool or another software distribution solution.

 ## Edit an existing configuration file